molaux/sequelize-graphql-schema-builder/README.md

 # Graphql Sequelize R

 This project is an experimental work that aims to bring relations and miscellaneous features on top of [graphql-sequelize](https://github.com/mickhansen/graphql-sequelize).

+The `sequelizeToGraphQLSchemaBuilder` builds queries, mutations and types needed to build a complete GraphQL API according to your Sequelize models and associations.
+Generated queries and insertions are able to resolve nested associations, so the GraphQL schema is tight to the Sequelize schema.

 ## Installation